STEM Racing: Aspects of the competition

 In advance of the competition, teams prepare a timed verbal presentation to present to a panel of judges, outlining their project.
-Teams usually use a PowerPoint presentation as a visual aid when presenting to the judges.
+Teams usually use a PowerPoint presentation/Canva Presentation as a visual aid when presenting to the judges.

 The length of the verbal presentation varies depending on the level of the competition.
 At World Finals Level teams are required to prepare a 10-minute presentation.